Loading

 Browse and buy Aboriginal art

-Admire the passion and creativity of Aboriginal artists in the state’s northwest at Moree’s Yaama Ganu gallery.
-This social enterprise showcases contemporary consignments of artworks from both local Kamilaroi Nation and Aboriginal-managed art centres in Central Australia, with proceeds going straight to the artists.
-Then indulge in sweet and savoury treats from on-site Café Gali, prepared by some of Moree’s hottest young culinary talents.
+Be inspired by the passion and creativity of Aboriginal artists in the state’s northwest at Moree’s Yaama Ganu gallery.
+This social enterprise – and Indigenous Art Code member –showcases contemporary consignments of artworks from both local Kamilaroi Nation and Aboriginal-managed art centres in Central Australia, with proceeds going straight to the artists.

-Make another inspiring stop at the Bourke Aboriginal Art Gallery in central Bourke, which showcases a wide range of Aboriginal paintings and carvings created in the Bourke area.
-And get the ultimate dose of Aboriginal art in Broken Hill, the unofficial capital of Outback NSW.
-Take your time exploring the Broken Hill City Art Gallery, which hosts notable touring exhibitions but also boasts an impressive permanent collection, featuring works from Central Desert masters such as Emily Kame Kngwarreye and Clifford Possum Tjapaltjarri.
-Don’t miss the collection of prints and sculptures from local artist and Barkindji Elder Badger (William Brian) Bates, including the giant Ngatyi (Rainbow Serpent) sculpted from a single piece of river red gum.
+Lose yourself in the incredible Aboriginal art on display in Broken Hill, the unofficial capital of Outback NSW.
+Soak up works from Central Desert masters such as Emily Kame Kngwarreye and Clifford Possum Tjapaltjarri at the Broken Hill City Art Gallery, which also hosts notable touring exhibitions.
+Don’t miss the collection of prints and sculptures from local artist and Barkindji Elder Badger (William Brian) Bates, including the giant Plesiosaur and Ngatyi sculpted from a single piece of river red gum.

 Gaze at spectacular rock art